ClementPinard/SfmLearner-Pytorch/README.md

 * Training has been tested on KITTI and CityScapes.
 Convergence is reached, although with a different set of hyperparameters.
 * Dataset preparation has been largely improved, and now stores image sequences in folders, making sure that movement is each time big enough between each frame
-* That way, training is now significantly faster, running at ~0.14sec per step vs ~0.2s per steps initially
+* That way, training is now significantly faster, running at ~0.14sec per step vs ~0.2s per steps initially (on a single GTX980Ti)
 * In addition you don't need to prepare data for a particular sequence length anymore as stacking is made on the fly.
 * You can still choose the former stacked frames dataset format.